8 Common Cyber Attack Vectors & How to Avoid Them

 6. Ransomware

-Ransomware is a form of cyber-extortion in which users are unable to access their data until a ransom is paid.
+Ransomware is a form of cyber-extortion in which users are unable to access their encrypted data until a ransom is paid.
 Users are shown instructions for how to pay a fee to get the decryption key.
 The costs can range from a few hundred dollars to thousands, payable to cybercriminals in Bitcoin.

 Do this to avoid ransomware attacks: